 - She appears in Saints Row IV, of all games, as the narrator.
 Both the Boss and Zinyak are also stated to be fans of hers.

-- From 2017, she will appear on the UK £10 banknote, replacing Charles Darwin.
+- In 2017 she appeared on the UK £10 banknote, replacing Charles Darwin.

 Works by Jane Austen (other than those with their own page) contain examples of: